About me

 Hi, I’m David.

 I began my therapeutic work in 2010, driven by a desire to understand myself and connect more deeply with others.
-I hold a Bachelor’s degree in counselling and a Graduate Diploma in Sociology and have continued to develop my practice through training in developmental trauma, trauma-informed somatic approaches, sound therapy, and breathwork.
+I hold a Bachelor’s degree in counselling and a Graduate Diploma in Sociology and have continued to develop my practice through training in developmental trauma, trauma-informed and somatic approaches, sound therapy, and breathwork.

 I’ve worked as a school counsellor, mental health worker, and therapist in private practice, supporting people aged 16 to 76, in person and online.
 I work with issues including relationship difficulties, grief, anxiety, depression, sexuality, and the long-term impacts of trauma.